bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 1. Login to Azure Portal
 1. Navigate to the **AnAppADay** Web app blade
-1. Locate and click on the **Deployment slots** on the left-side menu
+1. Locate and click the **Deployment slots** on the left-side menu
-1. Locate and click on the **Swap** button at the top of the blade.
+1. Click on the **Swap** button at the top of the blade.

     ![Swap](./../assets/2018-09-10-p1/swap.png)

     You select **staging** as the source.
 For the destination, you select **production**.
 Meaning that you want to swap the content of the staging deployment slot with the content of the production deployment slot.

-The end result is that the Web app that we push to the staging deployment slot is now swapped and hosted for production.
+This results in the Web app that we push to the staging deployment slot is now swapped and hosted for production.
 The default Azure page that was previously placed in the production deployment slot, is now swapped and moved to the staging deployment slot.

 To verify that, navigate to: [https://anappaday.azurewebsites.net/](https://anappaday.azurewebsites.net/) to see our Web app.
 Also, navigate to [https://anappaday-staging.azurewebsites.net/](https://anappaday-staging.azurewebsites.net/) to see the default Azure page (previously hosted under production).

 ## Summary

-This is the second and last part of the series on creating and building ASP.NET Core apps on Windows Azure.
+And with that, we complete the process of creating and building ASP.NET Core apps on Windows Azure.

 Hope you enjoyed the series and gained something out of it!
+Please feel free to contact me for further information if need be.